Timorsa/tuts-and-other/README.md

 # tuts-and-other
-some code from tutorials for personal reference
+Some code from totorials and documentations for personal reference